Teen Jesus and the Jean Teasers: 2015–2020: Formation and early releases

-The band was formed in July 2015 when all five original members – singer Anna Ryan, guitarist Scarlett McKahey, drummer Neve van Boxsel, keyboardist Pip Gazard, and bassist Jaida Stephenson – were 15 year-old students at the Orana Steiner School in Weston, a suburb of Canberra.
+The band was formed in July 2015 when all five original members – singer Anna Ryan, guitarist Scarlett McKahey, drummer Neve van Boxsel, keyboardist Pip Gazard, and bassist Jaida Stephenson – were 15-year-old students at the Orana Steiner School in Weston, a suburb of Canberra.
 Some of the band members also came from Wollongong and Melbourne.
 Van Boxsel had been playing drums since she was 10; Ryan had been singing for all their childhood; and McKahey had started on cello at a young age.
-Gazard left the band in 2018.
+The band was originally called Vinyl Fluid, then Dandelion and the Enigmas; their current name was coined by McKahey's uncle.

 In June 2019, the band released "I Like That You Like That", and were named as a Triple J Unearthed feature artist.
 The same year, they performed at the Australian festivals Bigsound, Groovin' the Moo, the Laneway Festival, and the Falls Festival; among other touring.

 In February 2020, the single "Desk Chair" was released, with Hayden Davies of the music publication Pilerats praising it for being "gritty and rough-around-the-edges in the most charming of ways."

 2021–2022: Pretty Good for a Girl Band

 The band signed with Domestic La La in 2021.
 Their first single with the label, "Ahhhh!", was released in July of that year.
 In the Triple J Hottest 200 of 2021, the song made it to number 117.
 In May 2021, the band performed at a number of festivals in the United Kingdom.
 The single "Miss Your Birthday", co-written by Alex Lahey, was released in November 2021.

-Their debut EP Pretty Good for a Girl Band was released on May 2022.
+Their debut EP Pretty Good for a Girl Band was released in May 2022.
 The single "Girl Sports", was described by Ellie Robinson from NME as a "notedly darker cut for the Canberra-native quartet" featuring "more grisly guitar runs, snappy, cymbal-heavy drums and cutthroat lead vocals."
 The band embarked on a nationwide Australian tour supporting the EP in August 2022.

 2023–2024: I Love You

+Teen Jesus and the Jean Teasers opening for the DMA's in Wodonga, October 2023.

 In March 2023, the band released the song "Lights Out".
 "Never Saw It Coming" followed in June.
 Those two songs were previews of the band's first full-length album, I Love You, which was released in October 2023.
 An expanded version of the album called I Love You Too was released in September 2024.

 The band opened for Foo Fighters in Australia in Fall 2023.
 Shortly before the release of I Love You, guitarist Scarlett McKahey announced a hiatus from touring due to postural orthostatic tachycardia syndrome, and Meg Holland filled in during live shows.
 McKahey later returned to touring and Holland remained as rhythm guitarist during live shows.
 The band was invited to serve as the opening act for Pearl Jam during an American tour in Spring 2025.